dask/distributed/docs/source/worker.rst

 Command Line tool
 -----------------

-Use the ``dask-worker`` command line tool to start an individual worker.
+Use the ``dask worker`` command line tool to start an individual worker.
 For more details on the command line options, please have a look at the `command line tools documentation
 <https://docs.dask.org/en/latest/setup/cli.html#dask-worker>`_.